 There are two types of transplantation process, known as myeloablative and nonmyeloablative.

 Myeloablative includes the use of high-dose chemotherapy drugs to destroy the immune system.
 Nonmyeloablative uses lower-dose, more tolerable chemotherapy drugs to suppress the immune system.
 High doses of chemotherapy are needed to treat cancers.

 In both processes, the stem cells are transplanted after the chemotherapy drugs are administered to help build a new, and hopefully healthy, immune system.

 Lower doses of chemotherapy have been found to be successful in dealing with autoimmune diseases, such as multiple sclerosis.

 Hepatic veno-occlusive disease (VOD) with additional kidney or lung abnormalities can develop in people after they receive HSCT.
-In March 2016, the FDA approved Defitelio (defibrotide sodium) as a treatment for such a development.
+In March 2016, the

 Another risk associated with allogeneic stem cell transplant is graft-versus-host-disease (GVHD), which occurs when donated cells attack a person's tissues.
 The lower the match of tissue type between patient and donor, the higher the risk of GVHD.
 Doctors may use drugs to reduce the possibility of infection or GVHD.